asszem/AndrasCommander/README.md

  - [ ] File thumbnails

 ### Version 1.1 - Improved display - Basic Multiple Panes
+- [ ] Get default panel position, width and height from config file
-- [ ] VIM like: "sp" and "vs" to add a new viewing pane
+- [ ] VIM like: "sp" and "vs" to add a new horizontal or vertical viewing pane
 - [ ] VIM like: jump between panes with Ctrl-W and "h"/"j"/"k"/"l"
 - [ ] VIM like: :on (only) maximize current pane (but remember previous panes)
 - [ ] :res (reset) - reset the previous displayed pane(s)